gardener/documentation/website/documentation/getting-started/common-pitfalls/_index.md

 Credentials expire or get revoked.
 When this happens to the actively used infrastructure credentials of a shoot, the cluster will stop working after a while.
 New nodes cannot be added, LoadBalancers cannot be created, and so on.

-A user can update the credentials stored in the project namespace and reconcile the cluster to replicate the new keys to all relevant controllers.
+You can update the credentials stored in the project namespace and reconcile the cluster to replicate the new keys to all relevant controllers.
 Similarly, when doing a planned rotation one should wait until the shoot reconciled successfully before invalidating the old credentials.

 ## AutoUpdate Breaking Clusters